North Cape (Norway): Transport

 The North Cape is reached by European route E69 highway through the North Cape Tunnel, an undersea tunnel connecting the island of Magerøya to the mainland.
 The EuroVelo bicycle routes EV1, EV7 and EV11 connect the North Cape to Sagres, Portugal, Malta and Athens, respectively.

 Several cruise ships visit the North Cape every year.
-Honningsvåg is one of the main stops of the Hurtigruten coastal ships.
+Honningsvåg is one of the main stops of the Havila Kystruten and Hurtigruten coastal ships.

 Regular buses run from the nearby town of Honningsvåg to the North Cape (33 km), and coaches meet the many cruise ships that call at the port of Honningsvåg.

 The nearest airport is Honningsvåg Valan Airport (HVG), which offers several flights to and from Tromsø Langnes International Airport (TOS).

 Winter

 It is possible to visit the North Cape during winter, but there is often heavy snow and wind and the last stretch of road is only open for convoys at certain times.
 Before this, E69 was the only winter-closed E-route in Europe.